SolardiaX/flask-identity/docs/configuration.rst

     Specifies the view to redirect to if a user attempts to access a URL/endpoint that they do not have permission to access.
+    If this value is ``None``, the user is presented with a default HTTP 401 response.

+    Default: ``None``.

+.. py:data:: UNAUTHENTICATED_VIEW

+    Specifies the view to redirect to if a user attempts to access a URL/endpoint that they do not have authentication to access.
     If this value is ``None``, the user is presented with a default HTTP 403 response.

     Default: ``None``.